At Altus Assessments, we strive to simplify the applicant assessment process, while simultaneously making it more effective.

 Rich is the founding CEO of Altus Assessments and a Biomedical Engineer by training.
 Rich has worked in systems engineering, project management, and sales in a wide variety of fields spanning radioactive drug manufacturing, optical networking, mass spectrometry and nanotechnology.
 Since 2013, Rich has helped startup companies improve strategy and sales penetration at the Ryerson University Digital Media Zone and the Hamilton based Innovation Factory.

-Darryl is the Director of Sales of Altus Assessments and holds a B. Math from the University of Waterloo and an MBA from Wilfrid Laurier University.
+Darryl is the Vice President of Sales of Altus Assessments and holds a B. Math from the University of Waterloo and an MBA from Wilfrid Laurier University.
 Darryl has worked for a variety of startups and large organizations over the past 16 years in the medical imaging, healthcare IT, and gesture control fields.
 Since 2014, Darryl has helped startup companies with their business development, sales, partnership, and go-to-market strategies at Velocity and Communitech REV in Kitchener-Waterloo.

 Dr. Harold Reiter

-Professor Harold Reiter completed his medical degree at University of Toronto, his specialty training at Princess Margaret Hospital, and his Masters in Education at Ontario Institute for Studies in Education.
+Professor Harold Reiter completed his medical degree at the University of Toronto, his specialty training at Princess Margaret Hospital, and his Masters in Education at Ontario Institute for Studies in Education.
 Aside from his radiation oncology clinical practice, he was Chair of Admissions to Michael G. DeGroote School of Medicine at McMaster University for nine years, and Assistant Dean, Director of the Program for Educational Research and Development at McMaster for four years.
-He is co-creator of the Multiple Mini-Interview as well as CASPer, and continues as an active academic in the research and development of tools measuring personal and professional characteristics.
+He is a co-creator of the Multiple Mini-Interview as well as CASPer, and continues as an active academic in the research and development of tools measuring personal and professional characteristics.